 regular expressions, the period and backslash

-character must be escaped: \.
+character must be escaped: \. and

 Here are some typical examples: